s0rcy/multiAiCtf/README.md

 # multiAiCtf

 This is a multi-level CTF challenge based on AI / LLM and prompt engineering.
+Built using Python and Streamlit.

 The system prompt protects some information that the user must retrieve.
 The difficulty scales with each level.

 Inspired by [Gandalf](https://gandalf.lakera.ai), built for a CTF run by a colleague.
 Feel free to use in your own CTF, consider letting me know if you do!

 ## config

-This runs on the Azure OpenAI API, add an `.env` file to the project root:
+This runs on the Azure OpenAI API, either

+- Add the following variables to the shell environment, OR
+- Create an `.env` file in the project root with following variables

 ~~~bash
 AZURE_OPENAI_API_KEY="api_key"